andsens/docopt.sh/README.rst

 A bash argument parser generator

-Early alpha, do not use
+Somewhat beta, do not use for production